 Protestant Church of Christ Arguments for New Testament Canonical Certitude, and Its Reliance on Catholic Inspiration and Authority

-Your group, which is a descendent of the Reformation, adopted the already-discerned (though later-developed) Protestant canon, and has too developed an a posterori argument (dependence on prior knowledge: a previously-established canon) in which it claims to know that the Bible’s Table of Contents is correct, and it hopes its posits can somehow hold water with no dependence on any Catholic decisions.
+Your group, which is a descendent of the Reformation, adopted the already-discerned (though later-developed) Protestant canon, and has too developed an argument from which it claims to know that the Bible’s Table of Contents is correct, and it hopes its posits can somehow hold water with no dependence on any Catholic decisions.
 What I will show you is what I have found to be your group’s most popular and indicative argument for canonical certitude, and I will also show you how your argument cannot reasonably support your position because it presupposes Catholic inspiration and authority—presupposes the very elements that your argument is primarily designed to erase.

 Your group’s argument is that the Bible’s contents—the New Testament specifically—are self-authenticating.
 As evidence for its claim, it presents several verses that have already been established as inspired by the Catholic Church; its argument begins with an already-established canon.
 Put differently, its starting point alone proves that “Bible-only” Christianity cannot establish the canon!
 It is no different than insisting a tiger must have stripes because tigers have stripes.
 Nonetheless, I will present each stripe Protestant apologists typically present, and then show how each verse does not support their theory of a self-authenticating canon.
 I will show you how such verses actually prove that the canon is not self-authenticating and that an extra-biblical source was (and is) needed to provide Christians with an accurate canon of Sacred Scripture.
 The verses are: